||City Bike Trails

 |• Citywide Trails||•

 The goals of the trail system is to:

-- Promote bicycling and walking as a usable transportation choice
+- Promote biking and walking as a usable transportation choice

-- Provide access to the City's amenities through healthful recreational activities
+- Provide access to the City's amenities through healthy recreational activities

 By following a few basic rules, the trails can be shared safely by all users.

 Trail Etiquette Information